-PCs that come with Windows 8 and Windows 8.1 include UEFI firmware instead of the traditional BIOS.
+PCs that come with Windows 10 or Windows 11 include UEFI firmware instead of the traditional BIOS.
 By default, the machine’s UEFI firmware will only boot boot loaders signed by a key embedded in the UEFI firmware.
 This feature is known as “Secure Boot” or “Trusted Boot.”
 On traditional PCs without this security feature, a rootkit could install itself and become the boot loader.
 The computer’s BIOS would then load the rootkit at boot time, which would boot and load Windows, hiding itself from the operating system and embedding itself at a deep level.

 Secure Boot blocks this — the computer will only boot trusted software, so malicious boot loaders won’t be able to infect the system.